Our people and their mahi

 What are some new initiatives in customer service that could be of benefit to the community?

 Our new 8.30am opening time - customers can sleep in and don’t have to come in so early!
 Actually, with that half-hour period (because we still start at 8am) we get a chance to catch up and get ready for the day.
 Our new building Awarua has provided a great place for the community to do business.
 We now have the ability to complete any transaction or inquiry at any workstation at the counter.

 How could the public make it easier for you to get the job done?

-How do you like to spend your time out of the council?
+How do you like to spend your time out of Council?

 Long walks on the beach and watching the sunset!
 No, I would rather be in the water, surfing.
 I try to get out when I can and although I call it surfing others may say I'm just floating around on a hunk of fiberglass.
 I do the early morning gym thing 3ish times a week and my wife and I enjoy dancing, be it a bit of salsa, ballroom or "old people" Zumba.
 We have a big family who have largely vacated the home, so renovating is an option now, accompanied with a list of jobs.
 Oh, did I mention seven beautiful grandchildren?
 Getting together for a whanau hui is a must.